CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <evi-id>         VRF

-### Atrributes
+### Attributes

   default-gateway  If 'auto', inherit from global config.
 This is the default.
 This configuration should be turned 'on' only in a centralized-routing deployment and only on the centralized GW router(s).
 If 'on', the IP addresses of SVIs in all EVIs are announced as type-2 routes with the gateway extended community.
-The purpose is for remote L2-only VTEPs to do ARP suppression and for hosts to learn of the gateway's IP to MAC binding. svi-ip           If 'auto', inherit from global config.
+The purpose is for remote L2-only VTEPs to do ARP suppression and for hosts to learn of the gateway's IP to MAC binding.

+  svi-ip           If 'auto', inherit from global config.
 This is the default.
 If 'on', the IP addresses of SVIs in all EVIs are announced as type-2 routes.
 This configuration should not be enabled if SVI IPs are reused in the network.

 ## nv set evpn evi <evi-id> route-target

 ### Usage